 Want to carve out time and space for thinking and reflection in 2020?
 Join me once a month online for 90 minutes for reflection, inspiration and connection.
 Our next gathering is on the 28 January and you can use the coupon bemyguest to try it for free for the first time.
 Or better yet, commit to growing your reflection muscle by registering for all the 2020 Alyceum Live gatherings here.

 “All change, even very large and powerful change, begins when a few people start talking with one another about something they care about.” – Margaret Wheatley

 Finding and living your purpose is more important than ever in a world that can lack meaning and connection.
 But how often do we truly focus our attention on what’s important to us?

-Do you feel a little lost?
-Want to know how you turn up the volume on your inner voice and work out a purpose that resonates?
+Do you feel a little lost at times?
+What about turning up the volume on your inner voice and work on a purpose that resonates with you.

 I’m going to be honest, it’s not easy.
 Like any type of self reflection work, it is work!
 The answers won’t all come immediately.
 You do have to work at it and it will take time.
 You can continue to evolve it too, it will become your life’s work.
 But it is nice to think about the body of work you want to create in the world.

-Before you jump into the three powerful activities below, I have a few other recommendations to get you started:
+Before you jump into the three powerful activities below, I have a few smaller recommendations to get you started:

 • Get out into nature more.
 Less screens and walls means you can breathe more deeply, get more oxygen into your bloodstream and connect back with you.
 Research says that nature helps our heads as well as our bodies stay healthy.
 You know the feeling you get after a walk or hike in the bush, a stroll on the beach or a day at the river.
 Diarise nature time to clear your head.